-- 1. The course must have been originally taken and completed with at least fifty (50%) of the marking quarters passed (two marking quarters for a full-year course, one marking quarter for a semester course), the student must have earned a final average of not less than fifty (50%), and the student must have not missed more that twenty-five (25%) of the class meetings during the school year. - 2.
+- 1. The course must have been originally taken and completed with at least 50% of the marking quarters passed (two marking quarters for a full-year course, one marking quarter for a semester course), the student must have earned a final average of not less than fifty (50%), and the student must have not missed more that 25% of the class meetings during the school year. - 2.
 A maximum of two (2) courses may be taken per academic year for recovery credit.

-Parents/Guardians/Students should not sign up for a course until the course has been approved.
+A parent/student should not sign up for a course until the course has been approved.
 Outside or online courses and tutoring must be approved by administration and must include a final exam proctored by an MHS faculty member.
 Currently, the school accepts online courses from Educere, Edmentum, North Shore Community College, B.Y.U., and Salem State University.
-A student who wishes to complete an online course must receive a credit recovery approval form from their School Counselor.
+A student who wishes to complete an online course must receive a credit recovery approval form from their guidance counselor.
 The cost of any course for credit recovery shall be borne by the student.